ShaneCurcuru/slides/about.md

 <h2>Punderthings&#8480; Consulting</h2>

 Shane's [Punderthings, LLC](http://punderthings.com/) is available for speaking engagements or contracting to help you better understand open source.

+<h2>Choose A Foundation</h2>

+Shane's [Choose A Foundation](http://chooseafoundation.com/) website is here to help open source projects take their game to the next level, with advice on joining a FOSS Foundation to improve governance and branding.

 [Contact me](/contact) or find me on these social networks:

 {% include contact-links.html %}